 I am staying in the Wanchai District, which supposedly is more of the Old Hong Kong?
 I spent a few hours walking around, and the English influences made me nostalgic for London.
 Yet at the same time, Hong Kong actually reminded me of the US.
 The entire district feels like New York’s Chinatown.

 I love the cars that drive on the other side of the road and the driver seat on the opposite side.
 The double-decker bus made me smile, as did the very English names for very Chinese things.
 The weather was gloomy with bits of raindrop here and there, and fogs (or maybe it’s pollution) covering tips of skyscrapers.

 Hong Kong is not too much different from Shanghai, and maybe that’s why I didn’t get that usual sense of “ah, I love traveling alone” feeling today.
 The city feels familiar; it’s a combination of Taiwan, London, and Shanghai.
-It’s something that I know, and thus I didn’t get hit with a wave of travel existentialism, where I typically walk around in new places alone with a stupid grin on my face and asking myself why I don’t do this everyday!
+It’s something that I know, and thus I didn’t get hit with a wave of travel existentialism, where I typically walk around in new places along with a stupid grin on my face and asking myself why I don’t do this every day!